-Invoice finance is one of the most effective ways for businesses to improve cash flow and sustain growth.
+Invoice finance is one of the most effective ways for businesses to improve cash flow by freeing up cash from their outstanding invoices, rather than waiting for customers to pay.

 - What is Invoice Finance?